nithinrenjarla/Physical-Design-Module-1/README.md

 - Standard-cell power rails
 - Core power distribution
  Proper power planning is important for reliable operation of the implemented design.

+# 3. Placement
+Placement determines the physical locations of the standard cells within the floorplan.

+The placement process generally consists of:

+# Global Placement
+Global placement distributes the cells while considering wirelength, timing, and congestion.

+# Placement Optimization
+The placement is optimized to improve timing and routing characteristics.

+# Detailed Placement
+Detailed placement legalizes the cell locations according to the physical constraints of the technology.

+# 4. Clock Tree Synthesis
+Clock Tree Synthesis (CTS) creates a clock distribution network for sequential elements in the design.

+The main objectives of CTS are:

+-Reduce clock skew.
+-Control clock latency.
+-Maintain acceptable clock transition.
+-Distribute the clock signal reliably to sequential cells.
+Clock buffers and other cells may be inserted during CTS to achieve the required clock distribution.